1984 Winter Olympics: Number of athletes by National Olympic Committees

-Reactions and fallout
+Impact

 Reactions

 The Sarajevo Games were considered a big success for their time.
 After the games, the trails were well maintained despite the bad weather conditions, the security services were discreet and the transport system worked well.
 The international media considered this edition more festive and warm than the Games held 4 years before.
-The competition has not yet left debts or losses for the Organizing Committee, for the city or even for the country.
+The competition has not yet left debts or losses for the organizing committee, for the city or even for the country.